dwyl/summer/useful-info.md

 ###Location
 The house is situated on the lake formed by the [Barragem da Caniçada](https://www.google.co.uk/maps?q=barragem+da+cani%C3%A7ada&ion=1&espv=2&bav=on.2,or.r_cp.&bvm=bv.96339352,d.bGg&biw=1536&bih=928&dpr=2&um=1&ie=UTF-8&sa=X&ei=Z5-EVbahK8TW7AbH7KuwCA&ved=0CAYQ_AUoAQ), a dam crossing the Cávado River.
 [Here it is on a map](https://www.google.co.uk/maps/place/41%C2%B039'44.9%22N+8%C2%B011'18.9%22W/@41.6615913,-8.1873262,14z/data=!4m2!3m1!1s0x0d251e5a005f7d79:0xa51e530a1036cba5).

+###Internet conditions
+It's a bit remote, so the internet connection isn't particularly amazing.
+With so many of us there at the same time, we'll have to make sure that there is **no streaming (music or video) or bittorrenting** so people can work.
+Please sort yourself out with an **offline playlist** before you go!

 ###Dates
 The dates are quite tight on this one and the house is really only available for the dates in question.
 We have to **leave the house in the morning** of Friday 24th, so we don't expect this to be a work day.